redei-ma/ft_transcendence/docs/README_consegna(dasistemare).md

 ### Work distribution

 Each team member owns one or more microservices.
 The database schema (Prisma) is shared and maintained by Renato, with input from the whole team when new models are needed.

 ---

-## Screenshots

-> **TODO:** Add screenshots of the game arena, character select, dashboard, and profile pages once the project is finalized.

----